 “It’s not even like that.
 I always feel something from other people, even if I don’t get a clear read.
 I think everyone does.
 We all sense people – their presence, their moods, whether they are listening or not, whether they’re hungry.
 You do this, right?
 We are all empathetic in this way, we are all connected.
 I have an especially good sense of these things is all, and I seem to be tuned to particular frequencies or something.
+That’s how it works.
 But even with people who are not on my channel, so to speak, I know they’re there – just like you do – just like everybody.”

 Jill nodded, mulling this over.

 Indy went on.
 “Cammi is not there.
-It’s like she is intentionally clamming-up emotionally.
+It’s like she is intentionally clamming up emotionally.
 It freaks me out.
 I feel sucked into this void.
-Whenever my radar actually does get triggered, there are two phases: First, I feel like there is something I need to tell this person, but I don’t know what it is.
+Normally, when my radar actually does get triggered, there are two phases: First, I feel like there is something I need to tell this person, but I don’t know what it is.
 Next, I open up a dialog, and I receive a flood of emotional signaling from her.
 It gets hard to handle sometimes – like drinking out of a firehose.”
 Indy looked up from the table and met Jill’s gaze.
 “With Cammi, it’s like looking into a dark room, and I feel like I need to shine a light – a very bright light.”

 “So… are you afraid of getting lost in the dark, or of what might come out of it?”

-Part 3.
-Monday morning
+3. Monday morning

 Jill was getting ready for work.
 John was straightening the living room.
 All the other guests had left, either last night, or earlier this morning.
 Cammi and Indy were finishing a cup of tea in the kitchen.
 Looking out the window, Indy could see the morning mist lingering on the lake in the distance.
 He’d never made it down to the water, in spite of every intention to take the short trek.
-As he sipped his tea, he noticed that there was smoke coming from the chimney of the neighbor’s house, and drifting down toward the lake.
+As he sipped his tea, he noticed that there was smoke coming from the chimney of the neighbor’s house and drifting down toward the lake.
 “Perhaps,” he thought, “that isn’t mist at all.
 Perhaps that’s smoke, settling on the waters – or even both.
 Yes, it could be both.”
 But he didn’t voice these reflections, instead taking the opportunity to say good-bye.